 After adding your blade to the food processor, start to process into small pieces.
-You will know that you're almost done when the mix starts to climb up the processor's wall.
-When this happens, scrape the side of the bowl of a food processor to push everything back in.
-When it does this the second time, you should be done.
+You will know that your mixture is at the right consistency when the mix starts to climb up the processor's wall.
+The first this happens, scrape the side of the bowl of a food processor to push everything back in.
+When it does this the second time, the mixture is now ready.

-This is what the mixture looked like when I was done.
+This is what my mixture looked like when I was done processing.